jaymineh/k8s-demo/README.md

 # Kubernetes Demo
 ---

 *This shows a simple kubernetes deployment on a local PC using minikube.
-A simple webapp and another express app are deployed.*
+A simple webapp and another express app are deployed.
+Complete files are in the `webapp` folder.*

 **Step 1 - Install Minikube on PC**
 ---